Nimzi-Git/car-hire-angular/README.md

 ## Browser Support

 To get the best view of the application, please use Chrome V 71 and with 80% page zoom.
 Not considered for the mobile for the moment.
+More work required in styling of the page.